 Flip Flops/Sandals

-Pack a pair of flip flops or casual sandals for beach days or times when you don’t want to wear closed-toe shoes.
-Opt for high quality flip flops that won’t break after a few wears or pack sandals that have sturdy straps to prevent them from falling off in water or getting damaged during hiking.
+Pack a pair of flip-flops or casual sandals for beach days or times when you don’t want to wear closed-toe shoes or running shoes.
+Opt for high-quality flip flops that won’t break after a few wears or pack sandals that have sturdy straps to prevent them from falling off in water or getting damaged during hiking.

 Waterproof sandals, like Chacos, can also be used as hiking sandals or for activities like rafting, kayaking, white water rafting, or waterfall hikes.
 They are my personal favourite!